orthanc-server/orthanc-setup-samples/docker/multiple-orthancs-on-same-db/README.md

 # Purpose

 This is a sample setup to demonstrate how to configure multiple Orthancs with a single PostgreSQL database.
-This should allow to improve performances.

 This sample also demonstrates how to configure an HTTP load balancer in front of multiple Orthanc instances.
-Note that this load balancing is applied to to GET requests only right now (until [issue 83](https://bitbucket.org/sjodogne/orthanc/issues/83/serverindex-shall-implement-retries-for-db) is fixed).

-Also note that when multiple Orthancs are connected to the same DB, it's important that none of them tries to save it Job Engine status in the DB to avoid conflicts.
-This is done by settings `"SaveJobs":false` in the configuration file.
+Check [this page](https://book.orthanc-server.com/faq/scalability.htm#concurrent-accesses-to-the-db-in-orthanc-1-9-2) on the Orthanc book for more information about this.

 # Description